yantsabut/NewsApp/README.md

 - Room Database
 - Dependency Injection with Dagger2
 - Retrofit for networking
+- RxJava
-- RxJava for asynchronous tasks
+- Kotlin Coroutines for asynchronous tasks
 - Moxy for MVP
 - Glide for image loading